 National Geographic

-National Geographic’s Brand Identity Across Channels
+National Geographic’s Brand Identity Across different platforms

 National Geographic’s brand identity is consistent on its website, the black background gives a cinematic feel and encourages you to explore and the subtle yellow accents guide the visitor’s eyes throughout the website to key content or call to actions.